JBRC-ph/EmpowermentTechnologies/css-seatwork1-g10.md

 - how to style a specific group (class) of tags (e.g. tr.highlight)
 - how to style a specific tag identified by ID

-# _Write down your answers on a bond paper and submit at the end of the class.
+# Write your answers on a bond paper and submit at the end of the class.

 This seatwork will take approximately 30-60 minutes.
 You can test your code on your computer using Visual Studio Code and Edge/Chrome/Firefox.
 You get +30% credit if you upload your code to Github.com and configure GitHub pages on your project.